blog

 In this example, OpenAI's agent, GPTBot, is explicitly blocked from accessing the entire site.
 It's important to understand that AI agents like GPTBot often serve dual purposes:

-1. Search Browsing on behalf of users, enhancing the shopping experience.
+1. Browsing on behalf of users, enhancing the shopping experience.

-2. Browser Potentially crawling the internet to gather data for training AI models.
+2. Potentially crawling the internet to gather data for training AI models.

 Retailers may block AI agents for several reasons: